Israel Antiquities Authority: The National Campus for the Archaeology of Israel

 A model of the National Campus for the Archaeology of Israel built beside the Bible Lands Museum.

 The Jay and Jeanie Schottenstein National Campus for the Archaeology of Israel is the future building of the IAA, aiming to concentrate all centralized administrative offices into one structure.
-The campus is planned on 20,000 square meters between the Israel Museum and the Bible Lands Museum in Jerusalem by Architect Moshe Safdie.
+The campus, designed by architect Moshe Safdie, is planned on 20,000 square meters between the Israel Museum and the Bible Lands Museum in Jerusalem.
+It also aims to exhibit approximately two million ancient artifacts and make them accessible to the public, as well as serve as a center for research, education, demonstration, display, and explanation of Israel's cultural heritage across its various cultural and religious spectrums, throughout human history.

+The Visitor Experience center at the Campus was planned and designed for three years and is, as of March 2026, expected to be fully built by the end of 2026 and open to visitors in early 2027.